JuanPZuluaga/JuanPZuluaga.github.io/_pages/about.md

   - /about.html
 ---

 I am Ph.D. student at IDIAP jointly with the École polytechnique fédérale de Lausanne ([EPFL](https://www.epfl.ch/en/)).
 Former intern in AWS-AI in Seattle and at Apple in Boston!
 I am working on a European Union Horizon 2020 project called [ATCO2](https://www.atco2.org/).
-It is dedicated to the development of robost Automatic Air Traffic Speech Recognition systems.
+It is dedicated to the development of robust Automatic Air Traffic Speech Recognition systems.
 Working in the intersection between natural language processing and automatic speech recognition.
 Contributor of [HyperConformer](https://arxiv.org/abs/2305.18281) for efficient ASR and [STAC-ST](https://arxiv.org/abs/2311.00697) for Speech Translation.

 Originally from Baranoa, Colombia.
 A tiny village in the North of Colombia (around 30 minutes from the Caribbean coast).
 I received a B.S. in Mechatronics Engineering from [Universidad Autonoma del Caribe](https://www.uac.edu.co/) and an M.Sc. also in Mechatronics Engineering, but this time from [University of Oviedo](https://www.uniovi.es/en) in Spain.